garfix/nligems/doc/internals.md

 All of these are just means to an end, and these steps may be combined or even skipped by an NLI.

 The goal of this is to create an Intent, a semantic representation of the meaning of the sentence as it was intended by the user.
 This representation often takes the form of a variant of First Order Predicate Logic.

-### Internal representation

-The system has understood the user when the sentence has been transformed into an internal representation.
-This representation is called semantic, or logical, or quasi semantic or logical.

-The purpose of understanding is to be useful to the system.
-A sentence needs only to be understood to the level needed by the system.
-There is no absolute criterium that needs to be reached.

-While the established way of representing meaning is Predicate Logic, this formalism is almost never used literally.
-Some representations approach PL, others are completely different.
-There are as yet no standards.
-Every system has used its own unique representation.

-PL has some shortcomings: the quantifiers are too limited to be of much use.

-#### Raw-text representations

-ELIZA uses raw-text parts in it internal representation.
-Large parts of the sentence are not processed at all and are kept in their raw form.
-Therefore we say that ELIZA does not understand a sentence at all.

-#### Domain specific representations

-The spec list of Baseball is not extensible to more complex sentences.

-#### Predicate Logic

-Systems that use Montague Semantics use the original Predicate Logic.
-There's only a few of them, and they are not very expressive, since making them cover all types of sentences is very complicated.

-#### Predicate Logic variations

-CLE uses feature unification.

-#### Procedural knowledge

-Planner, Prolog

-Both logical deductions and plan templates are stored in the form of procedural rules.
-This makes them easy to understand and code by humans.

-#### Frames, Scripts

-Minsky, Schank (Conceptual Dependency)

-Knowledge is stored as objects with slots.
-Slots have default values.
-There may be causal connections between these objects.

 ### Syntactic analysis